caudurodev/subspace_dapp/testApp/README.md

 ```$ pnpm dev```

-To be able to interact with the backend you need to add the demo account //Alice to your polkadot{js} browser extension.
+To be able to interact with the backend you need to add the demo account //Alice to your[polkadot{js} browser extension](https://polkadot.js.org/extension/).
 An  overview of the steps can be found [here.](https://mirror.xyz/0x4659B666AC0e8D4c5D1B66eC5DCd57BAF2dA350B/bGFJYZhxBojZd0Dx6DEo8OifrJgIwNxwQ4CITWixUZw).
 In short:
 1) Import the account with the mnemonic/seed
 2) Add `//Alice` as the derivation path